matteoferla/SLC38A3_analysis/ED_and_mem.md

 # ED and Membrane

+With the hindsight knowledge that the extracellular fluff was causing low similarity, threading EM-fluff–stripped SLC38A3 against electron-density in membrane minimised PDB:6C08 with `pyrosetta.rosetta.protocols.comparative_modeling.ThreadingMover` might have been better for the minimation step.
+This is because membrane protein can thread weirdly in I-Tasser and Phyre.

+## Commands

 The following command add a membrane vector for a OPM-aligned structure.
 Pyrosetta only cares
 OMP files have `REMARK      1/2 of bilayer thickness:   14.3` and a `CRYST` entry